 The aim of these sessions is to introduce steps to reduce the risk of falling and improve the health and wellbeing of those taking part.

-For the Resistance Training section of the Level 1 video, we have used bands for most of the exercises.
+For the Resistance Training section of the videos, we have used bands for most of the exercises.
 If you don't have access to any bands then you can use small weights or tins (soup, beans etc) instead for some of the exercises.

 Ensure that you use a chair that is firm and steady that you can get in and out of.
 The floor area around you should be clear and not slippery.